htmw/Languru/README.md

 Step 3: type this command: “npx expo start”  in the terminal to start a development server for Languru application created with Expo.

-Step 4: After execute the “npx expo start” command, the Metro Bundler will start Step 5: Type “i” to open the iOS simulator and experience the Languru app.
+Step 4: After execute the “npx expo start” command, the Metro Bundler will start.

+Step 5: Type “i” to open the iOS simulator and experience the Languru app.